Discover: Models & Theories

 Consider both technical and soft skills, education, and relevant experience in your field.

-2. Define the Desired Future State:
+2. Define the Desired Future State

 Clearly outline the skills and qualifications required for your desired role or opportunity.